Assistant Dean and Assistant ProfessorMusic

-As an Association Dean in the College of Arts & Sciences, I advise students from the Hereford Residential College, Kellogg House, and Kent Residency.
-I encourage students to visit my office to discuss their transition to college, intellectual curiosities, short- and long-term academic plans, and strategies for balancing coursework with life responsibilities.
+As an Association Dean in the College of Arts & Sciences, I advise Transfer students.
+I encourage students to visit my office to discuss their transition to UVA, intellectual curiosities, short- and long-term academic plans, and strategies for balancing coursework with life responsibilities.
 Above all, I wish for my students to be academically successful and to take advantage of the many resources available to them at UVA.

 My research interests include cultural memory, performance repetition, public history, and environmental sound.
 I am particularly interested in the reiteration of musical performances to mark landscapes and influence historical memory.
 My most recent ethnographic work about musical memorialscapes in the southern United States explores the values that communities assign to history through selective music preservation, and is forthcoming in The Oxford Handbook of Musical Repatriation (OUP, 2017).
 I have served on the Society for Ethnomusicology Council, as media review editor for the Society for American Music Bulletin, and as secretary of the Society for Ethnomusicology gender and sexualities taskforce.